Iraq Petroleum Company: Red Line Agreement and the creation of IPC

+The Mexican Petroleum Company, Texaco and the Sinclair Consolidated Oil Corp. were originally in the group of companies attempting to gain access to the TPC, but dropped out along the way.
+(Mexican Petroleum was a >95% owned subsidiary of Pan American Petroleum & Transport since ca. 1923 with a controlling interest dating back to 1916).
+In April 1926, at the start of geological survey operations in Iraq, the 5 companies making up the "American group" were already the same as those initially interested in the NEDC.

-The agreement, known as Red Line Agreement after a red line was drawn around the former boundaries of the Ottoman Empire (with the exception of Kuwait), effectively bound the partners to act together within the red line.
+The agreement, known as Red Line Agreement after a red line drawn around the former boundaries of the Ottoman Empire (with the exception of Kuwait), effectively bound the partners to act together within the red line.
 The writer Stephen Hemsley Longrigg, a former IPC employee, noted, "[T]he Red Line Agreement, variously assessed as a sad case of wrongful cartelization or as an enlightened example of international co‑operation and fair-sharing, was to hold the field for twenty years and in large measure determined the pattern and tempo of oil development over a large part of the Middle East".
 The Agreement lasted until 1948 when two of the American partners broke free.
-During the period, IPC monopolized oil exploration inside the Red Line; excluding Saudi Arabia and Bahrain, where ARAMCO (formed in 1944 by renaming of the Saudi subsidiary of Standard Oil of California (Socal)) and Bahrain Petroleum Company (BAPCO) respectively held controlling position.
+During the period, IPC monopolized oil exploration inside the Red Line; excluding Saudi Arabia and Bahrain, where Aramco and the Bahrain Petroleum Company obtained concessions.

-The San Remo conference had stipulated that Iraqis should be allowed 20% of the company if they wanted to invest in it, but the existing shareholders successfully resisted Iraqi efforts to participate, despite pressure by the British government to accept Iraqi shareholders.

-In 1929 the TPC was renamed the Iraq Petroleum Company.
-By 1934, the NEDC comprised only two shareholders, Standard Oil of New Jersey and Socony, which had merged with the Vacuum Oil Company to form Socony-Vacuum in 1931.
+On June 8, 1929, the TPC was renamed the Iraq Petroleum Company Limited.